Recovery Practitioner, Merton

 In addition to the above we are seeking to appoint an individual who can also bring WDP’s core values to the role:

-3. Strong belief in service users – you will be ambitious for those we help and this will come across strongly in your practice with service users
+- Strong belief in Service Users – you will be ambitious for those we help and this will come across strongly in your written work

-4. Community focussed – you will provide and shape services that serve the whole community
+- Community focused – you will help design services that serve the whole community

 For further information regarding this vacancy please contact Mohammed Juned, Service Manager via email Mohammed.Juned@wdp.org.uk